sergiyblazhievsky/jrsh/README.md

 ## Specifying the file path on Windows

 Originally JRSH was created for Unix-like operation systems.
 Windows support was added later.
 So if your OS is Windows you should use a double backslash to separate subfolder and files.
-See example below
+See example below:

 ```bash
 $> import "D:\\Temp\\Jrsh\\import_archive.zip"
 ```

-Here is the [link](https://www.student.cs.uwaterloo.ca/~cs132/Weekly/W03/FilePaths.html) with explanation why we should you double backslashes.
+Here is the [link](https://www.student.cs.uwaterloo.ca/~cs132/Weekly/W03/FilePaths.html) with explanation why we should use double backslashes.